-Here is one of the easiest ways to get a crispy crust and medium rare center for a boneless rib roast or if you prefer, a standing rib roast.
+Here is one of the easiest ways to get a crispy crust and medium rare center for a ribeye roast or if you prefer, a bone in rib roast.
 Top a slice of your prime rib with a pat of homemade horseradish butter.
 Sponsored by Harris Ranch Beef.

 Whether you are celebrating a special occasion or a holiday meal, nothing beats a prime rib dinner.
 This incredibly cut of beef is marbled with fat making it tender, moist and crazy delicious.

 I have already shared with you how to make a smoked prime rib roast on the grill and how make a deep fried prime rib.
-This post is showing a very easy way to make a boneless rib roast in the oven.
-This technique can also be used for a bone-in standing rib roast.
+This post is showing a very easy way to make a ribeye roast in the oven.
+This technique can also be used for a bone in standing rib roast.

 Why you have to try this recipe